An iconic landmark with a rich history

 From fur factory to listed monument

-From 1971, the Museum of Post and Telecommunications moved into the imposing building.
-From 2003, the building transformed into a renowned sales hall of the renowned auction house Pierre Bergé, affiliated with the late partner of the fashion designer Yves Saint Laurent.
-In 2006, the building was officially recognised and protected as a historical monument, confirming its status as a timeless symbol of Brussels heritage.
-The building has been vacant for several years but is in good condition.
+From 1971, the Museum of Post and Telecommunications occupied the imposing building.
+In 2003, it was transformed into a prestigious salesroom for the famous auction house Pierre Bergé, associated with the late partner of fashion designer Yves Saint Laurent.
+In 2006, the building received official recognition as a protected historic monument, confirming its status as a timeless symbol of Brussels heritage.